-- Social and Instructional Language
+- 1. Social and Instructional Language

-- The Language of Language Arts
+- 2. The Language of Language Arts

-- The Language of Mathematics
+- 3. The Language of Mathematics

-- The Language of Science
+- 4. The Language of Science

-- The Language of Social Studies
+- 5. The Language of Social Studies

-Programs for English Learners address English Language development standards.
+Programs for Multilingual Learners address English Language development standards.

-Programs for English learners address English Language development standards.

-The following curriculums are used in mainstream classrooms: Everyday Math, Inspire Science, McGraw-Hill Wonders curriculum, and the Steve Dunn writing program.
-Steve Dunn Curriculum is built around the premise that we need daily, repetitive, intentional focus lessons to accelerate writing development in the early years.
+Programs for Multilingual Learners to address English Language development standards focus lessons to accelerate writing development in the early years.
 Many Social studies and Science standards are integrated within the Wonders reading curriculum.
 All the curriculum mentioned are aligned with Minnesota State standards.
 In addition to alignment, teachers plan content and language objectives based on the standards for all content area lessons and Sheltered Instruction Observation Protocol (SIOP) lesson components.
 Content and language objectives will be posted and referred to during instruction in every classroom as well as printed in lesson plans.